sumup-oss/circuit-ui/.changeset/three-lies-flow.md

 '@sumup/circuit-ui': minor
 ---

-Changed the variant of the previous/next buttons in the Pagination component from _tertiary_ to _secondary_.
+Changed the variant of the previous/next buttons in the Pagination component from "tertiary" to "secondary".